plone/plone.app.discussion/README.txt

 - Timo Stollenwerk
 - Martin Aspeli

+Many thanks to:

-- Jon Stahl
+- Jon Stahl (for acting as "the customer" during GSoC)
-- David Glick
+- David Glick (for technical expertise and advice during GSoC)
-- Lennart Regebro
+- Lennart Regebro (for writing the portal_discussion tool and initial unit tests)
-- Carsten Senger
+- Carsten Senger (for fixing the comment z3c.form form and pizza)
-- Hanno Schlichting
+- Hanno Schlichting (for making p.a.d work with Zope 2.12)
+- Alan Hoey (for providing fixes)
+- Maik Röder (for providing and setting up a buildbot)